nighterrors/_REPO-56A4F_General_/CONTRIBUTING.md

 - Mandatory in `Merge` commits.
 - Optional, but recommended otherwise.
-- Starts and ends with a blank line.
+- Starts with a blank line.
 - Each line must not be longer than 72 characters.
 - <!--TODO-->